How Early to Show Up for an Interview? When to Get There

 Virtual interview timing

-Video interviews are standard for first-round screens at Evercore, Lazard, and most major banks.
-Join 2 to 5 minutes before start time.
+Still, tech prep is important.
 Log in about 10 minutes early to troubleshoot any tech issues.
+Use that time to confirm your audio, video, and lighting work.
 Close unnecessary browser tabs, position your notes within reach but off-screen, and make sure your background looks professional.
 Knowing what to expect in an interview helps you focus on performance rather than logistics.

 What to do while you wait for an interview